anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_proof.juvix.md

 ## Compliance constraints
 Each resource machine compliance proof must check the following:

-1. Merkle path validity: `CMTree::Verify(cm, path, root) = True` for each resource associated with a nullifier from the `consumed`.
+1. Merkle path validity: `CMTree::Verify(r.commitment(), path, root) = True` for each resource associated with a nullifier from the `consumed`.
 For ephemeral resources a "fake" relation is checked.

 2. For each consumed resource `r`: